-For the year ended December 31, 2017, the annual money-weighted rate of return on Fund investments, net of Fund investment expense, was 10.62%.
+For the years ended December 31, 2018 and 2017, the annual money-weighted rate of return on fund investments, net of fund investment expense, was (1.09)% and 10.62% respectively.
 The money-weighted rate of return expresses investment performance, net of investment expense, adjusted for the changing amounts actually invested.

-The long-term rate of return on Fund investments was determined using a building block method in which best-estimate ranges of expected future real rates of return (expected returns, net of investment expense and inflation) are developed for each major asset class.
+The long-term rate of return on fund investments was determined using a building block method in which best-estimate ranges of expected future real rates of return (expected returns, net of investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of the arithmetic real rates of return for each major asset class included in the target asset allocation as of December 31, 2017 are indicated in Note 2 above.
+Best estimates of the arithmetic real rates of return for each major asset class included in the target asset allocation as of December 31, 2018 and 2017 are indicated in Note 2 above.

 Custodial credit risk for deposits with financial institutions is the risk that in the event of bank failure, the Fund's deposits may not be returned to it.
-The Fund's investment policy requires deposits in financial institutions that participate in the FDIC program and pledging of collateral for all bank balances in excess of federal depository insurance at 102% of the uninsured amounts with the collateral held by an independent third party agent of the Fund or the Federal Reserve Bank in the Fund's name.
+The Fund's investment policy requires deposits in financial institutions that participate in the FDIC program and pledging of collateral for all bank balances in excess of federal depository insurance at 110% of the uninsured amounts with the collateral held by an independent third party agent of the Fund or the Federal Reserve Bank in the Fund's name.

-The following table presents the investments and maturities of the Fund's debt securities as of December 31, 2017 and 2016:
+The following table presents the investments and maturities of the Fund's debt securities as of December 31, 2018 and 2017: